-- Baccalaureates and advanced degrees from UH Manoa colleges of Architecture, Education, Myron B. Thompson School of Social Work, Shidler College of Business, and Nursing are offered.
+- Baccalaureates and advanced degrees from UH Manoa colleges of Architecture, Education, Thompson School of Social Work & Public Health, Shidler College of Business, and School of Nursing & Dental Hygiene are offered.

 - Neighbor Island Outreach.
 The UH Manoa Outreach on Maui office as well as the University Centers on Kaua‘i, Maui, and in Palama Nui (West Hawai‘i) provide on-site support to neighbor island students enrolled in Manoa Programs.